Loading Dock Safety Loading Dock Safety

 • Check the trailer floor to ensure it is in good condition and can handle the weight of your truck and load.

-• Keep pedestrians clear of trailers and generally out of the dock area.
+• Keep pedestrians clear of trailers in particular and out of the dock area generally.
 If a pedestrian needs to talk to the operator, they should wait to the side of the dock plate out of the lift truck’s path of travel.

-• To keep the loading dock safe, checking the dock plate each time a vehicle rolls over is essential.
-If you notice any increase in the space between the trailer and the dock, notify your supervisor immediately.
+• In order to keep the loading dock safe, it is important to check the dock plate each time a vehicle rolls over it.
+If you notice any increase in the space between the trailer and the dock, be sure to notify your supervisor right away.
 This could indicate a safety issue that needs to be addressed.

 • Leaving a fuel-powered vehicle running on a trailer can lead to dangerous situations.
 For example, if the vehicle’s exhaust system leaks, deadly carbon monoxide gas can build up in the trailer.
-Always turn off fuel-powered vehicles before leaving them on a trailer to avoid these dangers.
+To avoid these dangers, always turn off any fuel-powered vehicles before leaving them on a trailer.

-• Stop and look over both shoulders when backing off a trailer to ensure the way is clear.
+• When backing off a trailer, stop and look over both shoulders to ensure the way is clear.
 You should also use your mirrors to check what is happening behind you.
 If there is any obstruction in your path, wait until it is cleared before proceeding.

-• When stacking materials on a trailer, ensure your lift truck has sufficient “free lift” to allow this without damage to the trailer roof.
+• When stacking materials on a trailer, check to make sure that your lift truck has sufficient “free lift” to allow this without damage to the trailer roof.

 Safety Around Lift Trucks